mikaelpatel/Cosa/README.md

 Install
 -------

-WINDOWS: To install download and move the Cosa directory to the Arduino cores directory within arduino itself, i.e., your-arduino-install-directory/hardware/arduino/cores/arduino.
-The examples should be moved to your Arduino sketchbook directory.

-LINUX: Download as above or clone from github.
-Instead of moving the Cosa directory create a symbolic link in arduino to the Cosa source directory, and another symbolic link in your sketch directory to the Cosa example sketches.
+The Cosa zip file is an Arduino core package.
+Download and unzip in your Sketchbook hardware directory.
+Restart the Arduino IDE and Cosa will show up as a number of boards and example sketches.

 The Application Programmers Interface (API) documentation is available [online](http://dl.dropbox.com/u/993383/Cosa/doc/html/index.html) and